Ready, set, retire — 8 deadlines you need to know

 Age 66-67

 Your full retirement age (FRA) for Social Security is the age at which you become eligible for full or unreduced Social Security benefits, and it depends on the year you were born.
 If you were born between 1943 and 1954, your full retirement age is 66.
 If you were born between 1955 and 1959, your full retirement age is 66 plus two months for each year after 1954.
 For example, if you were born in 1956, your full retirement age is 66 and four months.
-If you were born in 1960 or later, your retirement age is 67.
+If you were born in 1960 or later, your full retirement age is 67.
 If you were born on January 1, use the previous year to determine your full retirement age.

 Age to receive full Social Security benefits